 College athletes without a scholarship that play on a team that offers scholarships are generally referred to as “walk-ons.”
-Over time, the term has evolved such that now some people recognize three types of walk-on players, the preferred walk-on or sometimes called recruited or invited, and just plain walk-ons.
+Over time, the term has evolved such that now some people recognize three types of walk-ons.
+There are preferred walk-ons, recruited walk-ons, and just plain walk-ons.
 If you’re going to be a walk-on, “preferred” is definitely the way to go.

 Why the Coach Should Know You Before You Walk-on Campus

-The preferred walk-on has actually been recruited by the coach who generally has offered the player a spot on the roster.
+The preferred walk-on has actually been recruited by the coach who has offered the player a spot on the roster.
 The player isn’t offered any scholarship money as a freshman but there is the possibility in the future.

 A plain walk-on player is someone who has decided to try out for the team without the coaches’ support.
-It’s possible that the coach actually knows the athlete but never actually pursued him.
+It’s possible that the coach actually knows the athlete but never decided to pursue him.

 What’s the difference?
 It really depends on the team and the coaches’ attitudes.
 Preferred walk-ons (and from now on I’m including recruited walk-ons in this category for simplicity’s sake) are often treated no differently than scholarship players.
 However, depending on the sport, regular walk-on players may be treated as simply living practice dummies.

 If you’re going to walk-on, make sure you establish a relationship with the coach before starting college.
 Being a stealth walk-on is not a good idea.

 However just a few paragraphs later, the same coach states that